 - List of research protocols / procedures, including informed consent procedures

 - Copy of any contact letters or scripts used to recruit participants

 - Copy of all test instruments (including survey instruments) to be used

 - Explanation of how confidentiality of research participants will be protected

 - Description of potential benefits and risks to NSA and participants

 - Background on all investigators including names and contact information (mailing address, telephone number(s), e-mail address), place of employment, position, education and training; prior research experience; potential benefit of this research to the investigator.

-- Investigators will list funding source(s) (if any) of research and will disclose any financial interests with the study sponsor including any financial interests in the potential outcomes of the study findings.
+- List of funding source(s) (if any) of research and disclosure of any financial interests with the study sponsor

 - Timeline (when research is expected to begin, and its expected duration)